-The Board's practices in relation to conflicts of interest are set out in the section "Conflicts of Interest" on page 49.
+The Board's practices in relation to conflicts of interest are set out in the section "Conflicts of Interest" on page 45.

-2.2 INDEPENDENT DIRECTORS
+2.2 Independent Directors

-As mentioned above, as at 31 December 2023, the Board comprised twelve (12) Directors with two-thirds of them being Independent Directors, and as at present, the Board comprises fourteen (14) Directors with 71% of them being Independent Directors.
-There is a strong level of independence in the Board, and the current Board composition exceeds the requirement under the SGX-ST Listing Rules and the Code that at least one-third of the Board must be Independent Directors.
+As at 31 December 2024, the Board comprised eleven (11) Directors of whom seven (7), or approximately 63.6%, are Independent Directors.
+There is a strong level of independence in the Board, and the Board composition exceeds the requirement under the SGX-ST Listing Rules and the Code that at least one-third of the Board must be Independent Directors.